-An electro-optic modulator (EOM) (or electrooptic modulator) is a device which can be used for controlling the power, phase or polarization of a laser beam with an electrical control signal.
+An electro-optic modulator (EOM) (or electrooptic modulator) is a device which can be used for controlling the power (→ intensity modulators), phase (→ phase modulators) or polarization of light with an electrical control signal.
 It typically contains one or two Pockels cells, and possibly additional optical elements such as polarizers.
 Different types of Pockels cells are shown in Figure 1 and are described more in detail in the article on Pockels cells.
 The principle of operation is based on the linear electro-optic effect (also called the Pockels effect), i.e., the modification of the refractive index of a nonlinear crystal by an electric field in proportion to the field strength.

 The voltage required for inducing a phase change of π is called the half-wave voltage (Vπ).
 For a Pockels cell, it is usually hundreds or even thousands of volts, so that a high-voltage amplifier is required.
-Suitable electronic circuits can switch such large voltages within a few nanoseconds, allowing the use of EOMs as fast optical switches.
+Suitable electronic circuits can switch such large voltages within a few nanoseconds, allowing the use of EOMs as fast optical switches; such drivers need to provide substantial currents due to the electric capacitance of a Pockels cell (which should be minimized for fast switching or modulation).
 In other cases, a modulation with smaller voltages is sufficient, e.g. when only a small amplitude or phase modulation is required.

 Types of Electro-optic Modulators